 In addition, we also have observations from the light of stars, galaxies, and other astrophysical objects at much lower redshifts.
 Their distance and clustering provide information about our Universe at more recent times.
 In particular, observations from the {\it Hubble Space Telescope} (HST) of Cepheid variables in the host galaxies of 42 Type Ia supernovae (SNIa) were used to calibrate the Hubble constant \cite{Riess:2021jrx}.
 Their baseline result was $H_0 = 73.04 \pm 1.04 \, \rm{km \, s^{-1} \, Mpc^{-1}}$, which is $5\sigma$ apart of the prediction from {\it Planck} observations under the $\Lambda$CDM model.

-This tension in the Hubble constant value is a major problem in cosmology today \cite{DiValentino:2021izs}.
+This tension in the Hubble constant value is a major problem in cosmology today.
 It is not clear yet, if the tension comes from some systematic effect in any of those measurements, or if it comes from some unknown physical phenomenon.
+For instance, some works have reported a slowly decreasing trend on $H_0$ with redshift using a binned analysis for different data \cite{Dainotti:2021pqg,Dainotti:2022bzg} and propose a $f(R)$ gravity could account for this variation \cite{Schiavone:2022wvq}.
+Others have considered the tension is alleviated by a phantom evolving dark energy \cite{Teng:2021cvy}, or could be solved assuming an underdensity known as the KBC void \cite{Haslbauer:2020xaa}, and yet some argue a breakdown of FLRW cosmology \cite{Krishnan:2021dyb}.
+A review of several proposed theoretical solutions can be found in \cite{DiValentino:2021izs}.
 In any case, additional and independent data could help us clarifying the origin of such disagreement.